InteractiveAdvertisingBureau/GDPR-Transparency-and-Consent-Framework/TCFv2/IAB Tech Lab - Consent string and vendor list formats v2.md

 1. **General metadata:** standard markers that indicate details about a TC String such as its encoding version, when it was last updated, and when it was initially created as well as details about the conditions of the transparency and consent values it contains such as the [Global Vendor List](#the-global-vendor-list) version used, the CMP used, etc.
-2. **User consent:** a user’s expression of consent given for processing their data.
+2. **User consent:** a user’s expression of consent given for processing their personal data.
 A user’s consent is expressed on two levels: per Purpose and per Vendor.
 3. **Legitimate interest:** the record of a CMP having established legitimate interest transparency for a vendor and/or purpose and whether the user exercised their “Right to Object” to it.
 This includes signals for Purposes in general and Purposes declared specifically for a given Vendor.
 4. **Publisher restrictions:** the restrictions of a vendor's data processing by a publisher within the context of the users trafficking their digital property.
-5. **Publisher transparency and consent:** a segment of a TC String that publishers may use to establish transparency with and receive consent from users for their own legal bases to process data or to share with vendors if they so choose.
+5. **Publisher transparency and consent:** a segment of a TC String that publishers may use to establish transparency with and receive consent from users for their own legal bases to process personal data or to share with vendors if they so choose.
-6. **Out-of-band (OOB) legal bases:** two segments expressing that a Vendor is using  legal bases outside of the TCF to process data.
+6. **Out-of-band (OOB) legal bases:** two segments expressing that a Vendor is using  legal bases outside of the TCF to process personal data.
 The first segment is a list of Vendors disclosed to the user and the second is a list of Vendors that the publisher allows to use out-of-band legal bases.
-7. **Specific jurisdiction disclosures:** the country in which the publisher’s business entity is established or the legislative country of reference and a record of whether Purpose 1, “[to] store and/or access information on a device,” was disclosed to the user since some legal jurisdictions handle this data processing purpose differently.
+7. **Specific jurisdiction disclosures:** the country in which the publisher’s business entity is established or the legislative country of reference and a record of whether Purpose 1, “[to] store and/or access information on a device,” was disclosed to the user since some jurisdictions handle this Purpose differently.

 ### Who should create a TC string?